|

 February 18th 1769

-Isaac Skinner, carpenter of Bures in Suffolk was committed to Bury Gaol
+Isaac Skinner, carpenter of Bures in Suffolk was committed to Bury gaol

 for stealing a elm plank from Joseph Nevill of Bures